Silvano315/Contacts-Agenda-Software/README.md

 Some useful integrations:
 - As an extra part for this project, I will implement a GUI solution with a Web Application framework (TBD)
-- Implement a log file to save all the operations done by the client, saving datetime and operation's name
+- Implement a log file to save all the operations done by the client, saving datetime and operation's name (**DONE**)
 - Constrincts for length in each field of the phone agenda (first name and last name less than 30 words, note less than 150...)